pittxprojects/ebike/README.md

 Our how-to video can be found [here].
 ## Authors & Contributors
 _This project was conducted as part of the Spring 2021 XProject cohort.
-The XProjects are administeredby the Innovation, Design, and Entrepreneruship Department at the Swanson School of Engineering at the University of Pittsburgh._
+The XProjects are administered by the Innovation, Design, and Entrepreneruship Department at the Swanson School of Engineering at the University of Pittsburgh._

 Maya Roman – Junior ME Student
 Peter DeNicola – Junior ME Student